Letters: I’m a Muslim woman – France’s latest clothing ban makes no sense

 It is a shame to see the French court uphold the ban on wearing abayas in schools, and also just a bit absurd.

 I am a British Muslim woman who has been happily accommodating her needs for a loose outer covering – and from UK stores at that – for years.
-Just get me a trench coat from M&S or a shirt-dress from Uniqlo and I’m good to go.
+Just get me a trench coat from M&S or a shirtdress from Uniqlo and I’m good to go.
 Am I dressing in a religious way, or a secular way?
 You tell me.

 As a Muslim, I believe that it is our duty to obey the laws of the land in which we live.
-On the other hand, I don’t think anyone can seriously believe that wearing what is essentially a slightly slack maxi-dress is breaking the law.
+On the other hand, I don’t think anyone can seriously believe that wearing what is essentially a slightly slack maxidress is breaking the law.

 Of course, I also object to the ban on the basis of religious freedom.